Go to the Nature Institute’s home page

 he heard the voice of the surgeon.
 He turned to the voice, and saw nothing but a blur.
 He realised that this must be a face, because of the voice, but he could not see it.
 He did not suddenly see the world of objects as we do when we open our eyes.

 He made progress while still in the hospital, but it all involved learning how to understand what he was looking at so as to bring it to coherent and meaningful form.
-He judged that he could hang from the window ledge of his room with his feet touching the ground when the distance was in fact at least ten times his own height.
+At first he judged that he could hang from the window ledge of his room with his feet touching the ground when the distance was in fact at least ten times his own height.
 When, on the other hand, he had had previous touch experience with objects, he could estimate visual distances much more realistically.

 S.B., like many such patients, found it stressful to adjust to his new powers of sight.
 For example, he had difficulty “in trusting and coming to use his vision when crossing a busy road”: